realworldocaml/book/en/json.md

 val filter_string : json list -> string list
 ```

 We'll go through each of these uses one-by-one.
-Core provides the
-`|>` pipe-forward which can chain combinators together, and the
-example code uses this to select and convert values out of the JSON
-structure.
-Let's examine some of them in more detail:
+The examples below also use
+the `|>` pipe-forward operator that we explained earlier in
+[xref](#variables-and-functions).
+This lets us chain together multiple JSON
+selection functions and feed the output from one into the next one, without
+having to create separate `let` bindings for each one.

+Let's start with selecting a single `title` field from the record.

 ```ocaml
   let open Yojson.Basic.Util in